-By Matt Johnson
+By: Matt Johnson

-The shallow water bite will last until thick weeds begin to sprout and fresh budding lily pads turn into thick mats of green and brown walls separating you from the underwater world.
+The shallow water bite may last for a period of time, but those areas will change as the season progresses, and usually into conditions that make fishing them tough.
+Thick weeds begin to sprout up and fresh budding lily pads turn into thick mats of green and brown walls separating you from the underwater world.

 Many anglers stop pursuing panfish once the shallow water bite ceases, but it doesn’t have to be that way.
 Locating summer panfish shouldn’t be intimidating and many times the fish are located in areas you seek out when bass or pike fishing.
 Weeds play an important role in summer panfish locations and the presence of deep weeds make things just that much better.